vtori37/Feels-Like-Films/README.md

 ## Description
-Feels Like Films is a web applicaiton that allows users to get movie recommendations based on the current weather of a city.
+Feels Like Films is a web application that allows users to get movie recommendations based on the current weather of a city.
 The genre of the recommendations correlates to the type of weather.
 Users can also choose to save the films they want onto a wish list.

 ![Homepage](./assets/Images/Homepage.png)  <!-- Placeholder Image-->